ckswilliams/modOpenREM/docs/skindosemap.rst

 * A simple 3D model of a person is displayed in the bottom left corner.
 This is to enable the viewer to orientate themselves when viewing the 3D skin dose map
-* The current can be saved as a png file
+* The current view can be saved as a png file

 .. figure:: img/skinDoseMap3D.png
    :figwidth: 100%